 Some of the companies that Cambridge Information Group (CIG) invests in deal in subjects and materials that would make a university don drool.
-CIG focuses broadly on businesses in the information and education industries, and in recent years has concentrated on the arts, humanities, technology, and the social sciences.
+CIG focuses broadly on businesses in the information, research, and education industries, concentrating on the arts, humanities, technology, and social sciences.
 CIG's flagship operation is

 CIG is known to be acquisitive.
 Primarily, its goal is to expand and grow its existing operating companies.
 To its benefit, the firm's strategy is to invest in a variety of businesses -- any size, location, and technology structure -- that it can tap for its expertise.

-Besides ProQuest (acquired 2007 for $222 million), in the information services sector CIG owns digital research brand Dialog (2008), bibliographer Bowker, and airline operations software provider Navtech (2007). ( Veronis, Suhler & Associates in mid-2013 also invested in Navtech).
-It has also made investments in the education field, such as the degree-granting, London-based Sotheby's Institute of Art and a chain of music schools named Bach to Rock.
+In the education industry, CIG focuses on art and music.
+To this end, it has made investments in degree-granting, London-based Sotheby's Institute of Art and a chain of music schools named Bach to Rock.
 CIG is also an investor in online search service